 For when he teamed up with Iron Man to take on and take out the implicitly Jeffrey Katzenberg linked right hand man of Thanos, Ebony Maw-played by Tom Vaughan-Lawlor-Spidey alluded to the twilit, allegorical, righteously furious and Zonebusting James Cameron film, ALIENS (1986), in order to make his plan to defeat the Maw more apparent to Stark.
 This allusion openly linked the wallcrawler to Ontario born and raised film artists and film ‘scholars’ and to the dread allegorical Zone Wars.
 Curiously, the film also saw Lee in one of his final marvelous cameos play the school bus driver who drove Parker and his MSST classmates on a school field trip to MoMA, implicitly linking Smilin’ Stan to Gardevil again-and both to allegorical art.

 Even more curiously, the poor ol’ Spiderdevil faded away into nothingness at the end of the film.
 Or did he?
 For according to a TORONTO SUN article, ‘…Marvel Studios boss Kevin Feige said that the fourth Avengers film will bring to a close the current iteration of the Marvel Cinematic Universe…and then two months later it will be Peter and Spider-Man that usher us into the aftermath and how things proceed from there’ (December 8, 2018, p.
-74).
-Implying that not only returned to existence would be the implicitly and impishly garish Spider-Man-no doubt as part of the Master Plan of Dr. Strange, perhaps with the help again of the dread Dormammu (played in part by Cumberbatch), given that the end of AVENGERS: INFINITY WAR was similar to the end of the allegorical Scott Derrickson film, DOCTOR STRANGE (2016)-but officially end the Eisner era and begin the Bob Iger era (IE) of the Disney owned Marvel multiverse would he in a tragicomic continuation of that woeful sub-genre of the dread allegorical Zone Wars known as Cinema Garite.
+74) in the twilit, allegorical and CGI enhanced Watts super satirical film, SPIDERMAN: FAR FROM HOME (2019).
+Implying that not only returned to existence would be the implicitly and impishly garish Spider-Man, but officially end the Eisner era (EE) and begin the Bob Iger era (IE) of the Disney owned Marvel multiverse would he in a tragicomic continuation of that woeful sub-genre of the dread allegorical Zone Wars known as Cinema Garite.